ucoruh/ce103-algorithms-and-programming-I/docs/week-3-git/ce103-week-3-git.en.md

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Send Changes to Remote Repo (3)

 #### git push

 - The use of git push is to publish your local changes to a central repository.
 After you’ve accumulated several local commits and are ready to share them with the rest of the team,

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Send Changes to Remote Repo (4)